History and Cultural assets Document archives

 When the Osho once goes for a Buddhist memorial service for the temple parishioners and returns home, the old man was not at home who always meets the bonze at the door.

-While the chief bonze searched about for him here and there, a big snoring was heard from a clump of bamboos.
-When he wondered and approached it, a big fox was taking a nap, putting the old man`s clothes on.
 The Osho called for the old man in the evening and told, “Listen, you worked very well for me and for this temple.
 But I happened to find what the old man really was today.
 This is your last day.
 Will you leave this temple today at all?”

 Then the fox shed tears in surprise, begging, “I will never show what I really am in future.
 I am full of pleasant memories after I came to serve this temple.
 Please let me stay here all the time from now on, too, as I promise to work much harder than before.”